Glendale Pedestrian Accident Lawyers

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH

-You need the help of Glendale pedestrian accident lawyers for several important reasons:
+Consulting a Glendale pedestrian accident lawyer can be helpful for several important reasons:

-- Determining Liability – Establishing fault in a pedestrian accident is not always straightforward.
+- Determining Liability — Establishing fault in a pedestrian accident is not always straightforward.
 A lawyer can conduct an inquiry into the event, compile proof, and establish responsibility for your injuries.
-They can safeguard your legal interests and construct a robust case in your favor.
+They can help safeguard your legal interests and help you build your case.

-- Dealing with Insurance Companies – Dealing with insurance companies can be tough because they usually try to pay out as little as possible.
-Your lawyer can manage all talks with the insurers, haggle for you, and ensure you are treated fairly while handling your claims.
+- Dealing With Insurance Companies — Dealing with insurance companies can be challenging.
+Your lawyer can manage all talks with the insurers, negotiate for you, and work to see that you are treated fairly throughout the claims process.

-- Statute of Limitations – In California, there’s a time limit for filing a pedestrian accident claim, known as the statute of limitations.
+- Statute of Limitations — In California, there’s a time limit for filing a pedestrian accident claim, known as the statute of limitations.
 If you miss this deadline, you may lose the chance to seek compensation.
-An attorney makes sure your claim is submitted within the necessary timeframe.
+An attorney can help track deadlines and work to file your claim within the required timeframe.

-- No Upfront Costs – Several pedestrian accident lawyers operate on a contingency fee arrangement.
+- No Upfront Costs — Several pedestrian accident lawyers operate on a contingency fee arrangement.
 This means you don’t have to pay attorney fees unless they succeed in your case.
-This setup enables you to have legal support without concerns about upfront expenses.
+You may still be responsible for some case-related costs, but this arrangement allows you to access legal support without concerns about upfront expenses.

-Under the leadership of Arash Khorsandi, Esq., Arash Law’s proud Glendale pedestrian accident lawyers are committed to helping victims get the justice and compensation they deserve.
-With our years of experience in personal injury law, we’ve successfully assisted many clients in Glendale and nearby areas, offering the legal help they need during tough times.
+Under the leadership of Arash Khorsandi, Esq., Arash Law’s Glendale pedestrian accident lawyers are committed to helping victims seek justice and pursue compensation they may be entitled to.
+With our decades of combined experience in personal injury law, we offer legal help during tough times.

-Call The Top Pedestrian Accident Lawyers Glendale Trusts
+Call Our Pedestrian Accident Lawyers In Glendale For Legal Guidance

 Have you or someone you care for suffered injuries in a pedestrian accident?
 Have you tragically lost a loved one in an accident caused by someone else’s negligence?
-If you are facing these challenges, get in touch with our experienced Glendale pedestrian accident lawyers at Arash Law, under the supervision of Arash Khorsandi Esq.
+If you are facing these challenges, our experienced Glendale pedestrian accident lawyers at Arash Law can listen to your story and explain your potential legal options.

 Besides Glendale, Arash Law also provides legal services in nearby cities and neighborhoods, including Sunland, La Crescenta-Montrose, La Cañada Flintridge, Altadena, Pasadena, Alhambra, Monterey Park, Beverly Hills, Hollywood, Burbank, North Hollywood, and Sun Valley.